CarverFan/carver/README.md

 Simple Python3 Tkinter application that displays a GPS powered speedometer and some buttons for controlling the Raspberry Pi Camera module.

+The speedometer gauge code (gaugelib.py) was written by Ardiotech.com

 I've written this to be integrated with the OpenAuto Pro application but it does work standalone using the hardware listed below:

 Raspberry Pi 3 B+